-The church never had a full-time pastor; however, its services were conducted continuously by Circuit Riders once or twice a month during certain seasons until 1976, when it closed due to steadily decreasing membership.
+This church never had a full-time pastor; however, its services were conducted continuously by Methodist Circuit Riders once or twice a month during certain seasons until 1976, when it closed due to steadily decreasing membership.

-The Mount Sterling Methodist Church was listed on the National Register of Historic Places (NRHP) on May 8, 1986.
+The Mount Sterling Methodist Church was added to the National Register of Historic Places (NRHP) on May 8, 1986.

 Sources: 1) Choctaw County Historical Society; 2) NRHP “Mount Sterling Methodist Church” Nomination Form.